sevenislucky/webScraping/README.md

-First project for a friend, he wanted every module available from the Open University and what credits you would recieve for each module.
+First project for a friend, he wanted every module available from the Open University and what credits you would receive for each module.